PrisonTeam/Prison/docs/prison_docs_310_guide_placeholders.md

 The **Placeholder Attributes** is additional text that is added at the end of a placeholder but within the escape characters.
 The placeholder attribute always begins with a double colon `::` and each parameter is separated with a single colon `:`.
 Some placeholders cannot use the attributes, and not all attributes can be used on a placeholder.
 See additional information below that pertains to each attribute.

 **Player based placeholders** require player based requests that includes the player.
 Plugins that provide player based context would be like chat prefixes, scoreboards, and other placeholder consumers that need to use the player based placeholders.
 Some examples of placeholder consumers that will not have player based contexts, are with scoreboards and some script environments; these requests for player based placeholders would normally fail under regular conditions.
-To use player based placeholders with plugins that cannot support the player, you can solve this issue with the use of placeholder attributes with the **player=<playerName>** attribute.
+To use player based placeholders with plugins that cannot support the player, you can solve this issue with the use of placeholder attributes with the **player=&lt;playerName&gt;** attribute.
 See notes below on all placeholder attribute types.

 As of v3.3.0-alpha.11h one placeholder can have more than one Placeholder Attribute, but they have to be of a different type.
 At this time, this really is not beneficial since the Placeholder Attributes are specific to a certain type of data.
 But this opens the door to future possibilities that are not possible currently, such as hybrid between a bar graph with a value super-imposed on top of it.